Chemical Bank: Electronic banking history

-In 1985, Chemical and BankAmerica, another pioneer in electronic banking, entered into a joint venture with AT&T Corporation and Time Inc., known as Covidea, to market banking and discount stock-brokerage services to computer-equipped households.
+In 1985, Chemical and BankAmerica, another pioneer in electronic banking, entered into a joint venture with AT&T and Time Inc., known as Covidea, to market banking and discount stock-brokerage services to computer-equipped households.
 By combining resources and sharing costs, the four firms hoped to reduce the risk of large and protracted losses.
 Eventually Chemical discontinued its efforts in 1989 at a loss of nearly $30 million.